compsigh/web/app/docs/web-platform/02-how-to-publish.md

 <p style={{color: 'red' }}>(Required)</p>

-This doesn't show up on the page itself, but like `title`, is used in the Community tab, search engines, and elsewhere when shared.
+This doesn't show up on a page itself, but like `title`, is used in search engines, and elsewhere when shared.

 <Spacer size={16} />